 RTF progress in accomplishing its objectives and completing its work plan consistent with the work plan priorities.

 The Council expects that with input from the RTF Chair and the RTF Policy Advisory Committee, the Council will have final say over the content and implementation of the RTF work plan, but will benefit from collaboration with the stakeholders on the RTF Policy Advisory Committee.
 This collaborative approach will promote a work plan that results in greater regional benefits through better understanding of the most pressing needs of the Northwest.
-The RTF Policy Advisory Committee will also relieve the RTF Chair of the burden of securing funding commitments, allowing more organizational resources to be allocated to the technical analysis where they are most needed.
+The RTF Policy Advisory Committee will also relieve the RTF Chair(s) of the burden of securing funding commitments, allowing more organizational resources to be allocated to the technical analysis where they are most needed.

 4. Official to Whom the Advisory Committee Reports: The RTF Policy Advisory Committee will report to the Executive Director of the Council.